Whispering to Witches: Plot summary

 The group escapes from the attic and find Lydia in her study trying to force a strange liquid, the Flabbergast Potion which renders the drinker mute, into the throats of the windsprites.
 It turns out, that windsprites are the creatures that give witches their tremendous power by whispering a secret word into the ears of babies.
 By feeding the windsprites a potion that will mute them, they will no longer be able to pass along the word that turns mortal babies into witches.
 Ironically, while most witches sought after the secrets behind the Spillikins of Doom on page 513, they were overlooking the recipe for the dangerous Flabbergast potion on page 514.
-After learning this, Joe smashes the fish tank, thus freeing all of the windsprites who begin to pester Lydia.
+After learning this, Joe smashes the fish tank and frees all of the windsprites, who begin to pester Lydia.
 The door bursts open, and the witches of the Dead-nettle Coven appear.
-Dunkel brings the almost dead Fleck in, and Joe revives her with the little bit of thawing potion that he has.
+Dunkel brings the almost-dead Fleck in, and Joe revives her with the little bit of thawing potion that he has.

 They transform the two slugs back into Aubrey and Harriet.
 Twiggy and Winifred restore Aubrey and Harriet to their normal selves, and Dunkel and Fleck are turned back into wolves.
 Aubrey thanks the witches of Dead-nettle, and tells that they are to be awarded the Coven of the Year Award.
 Twiggy realises that Dunkel and Fleck must want to go home, so Joe and her apply flying ointment to the pads of their paws, and before they fly away Twiggy whispers something to them while Joe thanks them.
-With page Mabel's Book and page 513 recovered, the group prepare to leave after Julius uses the fundibule on Lydia to omit her memory of all the previous events.
+With Mabel's Book and page 513 recovered, the group prepare to leave after Julius uses the fundibule on Lydia to omit her memory of all the previous events.

 Winifred walks Joe and Esme home, and does not wipe their memories.
 The next day, as they walk through the park, Twiggy catches up with Joe and asks about the whereabouts of his dad.
 Joe tells her that there haven't been any updates.
-She does, however, tell him that he's been made an honorary member of the Dead-nettle Coven, which is a huge witchy honour.
+Twiggy then tells Joe that he's been made an honorary member of the Dead-nettle Coven, which is a huge witchy honour.
 Cuthbert flies in with a newspaper for Joe that details that his father, Nick, has been found alive.
 Two wolves found him, and howled around him until he was saved: Dunkel and Fleck.
 Joe realises that Twiggy sent them to find him, and thanks her greatly for everything.
 The two exchange Christmas wishes, and their story ends.